-If you are an IT managed services provider (MSP) located in Europe, then you undoubtedly are aware of the General Data Protection Regulation (GDPR) that was adapted in April of 2016 by the European Parliament.
+If you're an IT services provider (MSP) located in Europe, then you're undoubtedly aware of the General Data Protection Regulation (GDPR) adopted in April of 2016 by the European Parliament.
 The GPDR is a set of provisions concerning the protection of transactions transpiring within EU member states involving the personal data and privacy of EU citizens.
-The intention of the legislation is to provide unified standard for all 28 EU member states in order to strengthen data protection.
-The regulation will come into effect in May of 2018.
-Like any new regulatory legislation involving stringent compliances, there is a lot of confusion out there, especially when it comes to MSP’s.
-When you break it down, there are five questions that every MSP needs answers for.
+The intention of the legislation is to provide a unified standard for all 28 EU member states in order to strengthen data protection.
+The regulation came into effect today May 25th 2018.
+Like any new regulatory legislation involving stringent compliances, there is a lot of confusion, especially when it comes to MSP’s.
+When you break it down, there are five key questions every MSP needs answers for.

 If you are an MSP located within one of the 28 EU states, then you must follow the new regulations.
 However, even if you are located outside of the EU, you may be subject to this new set of compliances as well.
 That is because GDPR is not directed at companies; it is directed at the data and information of EU citizens.
 This means that any organization that stores or processes information belonging to EU citizens falls under its jurisdiction regardless of geographic location.
 In other words, if you or your clients do business with Europe, you most likely fall under GDPR.